practicalli/blog-cryogen/content/md/posts/clojure-web-server-cli-tools-deps-edn.md

 Practicalli recommends changing the way the namespaces required.

-* use a meaningful and consistant alias for the namespace to be tested, i.e `SUT`.
+* use a meaningful and consistent alias for the namespace to be tested, i.e `SUT`.

 * refer specific functions from `clojure.test` that are used to define your tests, rather than the indiscriminate `:refer :all`